2005 Brazilian Grand Prix: Race

+Jacques Villeneuve was forced to start from pit lane as a penalty for infringement of parc ferme regulations.
+After getting involved in an accident at the start of the race, Mark Webber was able to rejoin, over 20 laps behind the leaders.
+Due to a driveshaft failure, this was Tiago Monteiro's only retirement of the 2005 season.

 Juan Pablo Montoya won the race ahead of teammate Kimi Räikkönen; McLaren's first 1–2 finish since the 2000 Austrian Grand Prix.
-Fernando Alonso finished 3rd and thus became World Champion for the first time, at the time the youngest ever champion at 24 years and 58 days surpassing Emerson Fittipaldi's record of 25 years and 273 days set in 1972.
-Jacques Villeneuve was forced to start from pit lane as a penalty for infringement of parc ferme regulations.
-After getting involved in an accident at the start of the race, Mark Webber was able to rejoin, over 20 laps behind the leaders and do some laps, sufficient to position himself fourth in the official qualifying order for the subsequent Grand Prix at Suzuka.
+Fernando Alonso finished 3rd and thus became World Champion for the first time, at the time the youngest ever champion at 24 years and 58 days surpassing Emerson Fittipaldi's record of 25 years and 273 days set in 1972, and the first Spaniard to do so.
 The result of the Grand Prix marked the only point during the season when McLaren had more championship points than Renault.
-Due to a driveshaft failure, this was Tiago Monteiro's only retirement of the 2005 season.